kieubinh/reading-notes/books/htmplu.md

 - The key is to make your movements subtle and respectful.
 - Get it right, and the communication can start.
 Get it wrong, and you'll have to **bargain for attention**.

+## Chapter 6 - Having a good conversation is not all talk - it's listening, too
+- Conversation comes in two equally important parts: **asking questions** and **actively listening**.
+- **Your main aim during the earlier stages of your conversation is to search for common interests using small talks.**
+- **Open questions** request an explannation, starting with one of 6 conversations: